natalieytan/natalie-portfolio/readme.md

 Due to mobile having limited viewport, I found designing  the navigation-bar for it particularly tricky.

 Whilst ubiquitous, there has been discussion that [hamburger bars are far from ideal](https://lmjabreu.com/post/why-and-how-to-avoid-hamburger-menus/).
 This led me to do some research on [suitable alternatives](https://apptimize.com/blog/2015/07/the-ultimate-guide-to-the-hamburger-menu/).
-I chanced upon articles discussing designing for mobile, which tocuhed on the concept of keeping navigation in the ["thumb zome"](https://www.smashingmagazine.com/2016/09/the-thumb-zone-designing-for-mobile-users/).
+I chanced upon articles discussing designing for mobile, which touched on the concept of keeping navigation in the ["thumb zome"](https://www.smashingmagazine.com/2016/09/the-thumb-zone-designing-for-mobile-users/).

 ![Thumb Zone](/assets/readme-img/thumbzone.png "Thumb Zone")